osquery/osquery/docs/wiki/deployment/debugging.md

 Almost every situation requiring debugging should ultimately be solved with bug fixes or better documentation.
 In these cases the documentation usually surfaces in the form of verbose messages in the tools.

-Please feel encouraged to add additional messages in the code, or create Github issues documenting your experience and suggestions for documentation or code improvements.
+Please feel encouraged to add additional messages in the code, or create GitHub issues documenting your experience and suggestions for documentation or code improvements.

 ### Running the shell or daemon in verbose mode